sournachos/rh-trading/README.md

   - `docker-compose up -d` -- to start
   - open http://localhost:9000/#/ on your browser
   - `docker-compose down` -- to stop
+- It's important to import the candles of historical data for the timeframe you want to backtest strategies on, and you can do so on the '`Import Candles` section  of the menu once you're running on docker.

 ## :rocket: Technologies